JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 }
 ```

-### Call clients methods from a hub
+### Call client methods from a Signalr hub

-Define methods the hub calls using connection.On after building, but before starting the connection.
+Define the method the hub calls using connection.On after building, but before starting the connection.

 ```csharp
 connection.On<string, string>("ReceiveMessage", (sender, args) =>